 [HouSalvage truck image goes here]

-HouSalvage Recycling Centers operate as a fundraising enterprise for Building with Heart.
-Each HouSalvage location serves as a salvage facility and storefront.
+HouSalvage Recycling Centers operate as a fundraising source for Building with Heart.
+Each HouSalvage location is both a salvage facility and storefront.
 Volunteers clean up, sort, and price construction materials left over from Building with Heart construction projects and donated by companies and individuals.
 This operation not only helps to raise funds for Building with Heart projects, it helps to keep home improvement waste out of landfills.

 Shop at HouSalvage